MattiaPrimavera/AL5/README.md

 ## Synopsis

-This project is a modified version of the [Ruzzle](https://fr.wikipedia.org/wiki/Ruzzle) videogame where you have to find the most of the words hidden inside the grid you can, and in a limited lapse of time.
+This project is a modified version of the [Ruzzle](https://fr.wikipedia.org/wiki/Ruzzle) videogame where you have to find the most of the hidden words inside the grid you can, and that in a limited lapse of time.

-In this implementation the grid has exagonal shape instead of being square-shaped and cases can contain **walls** (`#` character), which cannot be used in the sequence of letters to form a **discovered word**, and **jolly** characters (`*`), which can be used as no matter the letter we need.
+In this implementation the grid has exagonal shape instead of being square-shaped and cases can contain **walls** (`#` character), which cannot be used in the sequence of letters to form a **discovered word**, and **jolly** characters (`*`), which can be used as whatever letter we need.

 ## Algorithms